 Maintain your position on the board for as much time as possible.
 Know your rights and exercise them.
 Here are the common issues that you can better deal with when you’re an HOA Board member.

-- If your filings reach the BRE after the common area is completed, prepare yourself for a detailed review.
-The BRE will inspect the HOA budget, its current financial condition through financial reports, and require a Reserve Study to complete the process.
+- If your filings reach the DRE after the common area is completed, prepare yourself for a detailed review.
+The DRE will inspect the HOA budget, its current financial condition through financial reports, and require a Reserve Study to complete the process.

-- Sometimes the HOA managers aren’t aware of the BRE process and end up giving you insufficient information.
+- Sometimes, the HOA managers aren’t aware of the DRE process and end up giving you insufficient information.

-- Many professional management companies aren’t experienced in working with developers and can make changes to the Budget that can void your BRE Public Report.
+- Many professional management companies aren’t experienced in working with developers and can make changes to the budget that can void your DRE Public Report.

 - Worst of all, the HOA might use funds in activities, events, and campaigns that don’t seem to add any value to the project and instead end up being only expenses.
 Take the example of HOAs spending the money on holiday decorations.

 The Invaluable Services of a Management Company

 Hire assistance from management companies that have specialized experience in dealing with startup HOAs.
 Here is how you will benefit from their services.